The Competition is managed by a Charitable Incorporated Institution, a registered charity no. 1155544.

 Lesley is a qualified accountant and after a successful career at HSBC for fifteen years in a number of commercial finance roles she changed career in 2003 to become the bursar of Winterfold House School, and she is now the bursar of Bromsgrove School.
 As part of her many duties she is active in developing links with the town and the local community.
 She is an ex-officio trustee of The Bromsgrove International Young Musicians’ Competition and acts as its treasurer.

-Professor Saint is a retired principal of the Birmingham Conservatoire.
-He continues as organist and director of music at St Chad’s Cathedral in Birmingham.
-David studied the organ with Alan Spedding and Dame Gillian Weir and is active as a national and international performer, teacher and choral director.
-He is also works regularly for the Royal College of Organists of which he is a Trustee.
+Professor David Saint is the 2018/19 President of the Incorporated Society of Musicians as well as Chairman of the Incorporated Association of Organists.
+Once Principal of the Royal Birmingham Conservatoire, he continues as organist and director of music at St Chad’s Cathedral in Birmingham.
+David studied the organ with Alan Spedding and Dame Gillian Weir and remains active as a national and international performer, teacher and choral director.

 Jeremy has lived in Bromsgrove for over 30 years.
 Now retired, he has been a director of several West Midland companies.
 He was involved in the Bromsgrove International Young Musicians Platform for many years, and is a past bailiff of the Bromsgrove Court Leet.